-Rogue Riverkeeper’s field work is designed on contribute helpful information to chronic water pollution issues in the Rogue Basin so we can find solutions.
-Our streams violate water quality standards for temperature, bacteria, sedimentation and other pollutants, yet there is often not enough information about these problems to identify the root causes, find lasting solutions and advocate for change that results in better water quality.
+Many of our local streams currently do not meet water quality standards for temperature, bacteria, sedimentation and other pollutants, yet there is often not enough information about these issues to identify the root causes, find lasting solutions, and advocate for change to result in better water quality.

 The data Rogue Riverkeeper collects is used to update the Waterkeeper Swim Guide for our region, letting people know where it is safe to swim and recreate.
 Rogue Riverkeeper’s water quality monitoring is done primarily by volunteers.
 If you are interested in contributing to helping collect this important information, contact the Program Coordinator: frances (at) rogueriverkeeper (dot) org.